Cobonla/HYC-PFN/README.md

 This repository provides the standalone program for HYC-PFN.
 Please download `models.zip` from [Zenodo](https://doi.org/10.5281/zenodo.19548145) and unzip it to get the models for target prediction.

-This tool predicts three key biochar properties from biomass input data using pre-trained TabPFN ensemble models:
+This tool predicts three key biochar properties from biomass input data using pre-trained TabPFN model:

 | Target | Description |
 |--------|-------------|